MahdMalik/Mahd-Malik-Simulations/README.md

 WHERE TO PLACE EACH FILE:
 - ETR-Updated Parachutes: Wherever you need to, this is the OpenRocket File for the L2 Rocket

 - H97Jthrustcurve.eng: place this wherever you want as long as you change the pathfile inside the Jupyter notebook to match the pathway for this thrust curve.
-I recommend putting it inside the folder that contains all your RocketPy Classes And Data
+I recommend putting it inside the Rocketpy folder

 - K570-17A.eng: same as above